LdDl/ch/cmd/osm2ch/README.md

 - [License](#license)

 ## About
-With this CLI tool you can convert *.osm.pbf (Compressed Open Street Map) file to CSV (Comma-Separated Values) file, which is used in [our contraction hierarchies library](https://github.com/LdDl/ch#ch---contraction-hierarchies)
+With this CLI tool you can convert *.osm.pbf (Compressed Open Street Map) file to CSV (Comma-Separated Values) file, which is used in our [contraction hierarchies library].

 ## Installation
 ```shell